alettieri/itil-notes/ServiceDesign.md

 ### Service Improvement Program (SIP)

-All proccess and areas of service provider organization are involved
+All process and areas of service provider organization are involved

-* If Service quality is adversely impacted, SLM must instigate an SIP to resotre service quality.
+* If Service quality is adversely impacted, SLM must instigate an SIP to restore service quality.
-* Identify why service levels arent where they should be.
+* Identify why service levels aren't where they should be.
 How can we Improve them?

 ### Key Performance Indicator (KPI)